Emily is Away Too

 - 2 % negative mentions

-The music in "Emily is Away Too" is a standout feature, effectively capturing the nostalgia of the mid-2000s with a carefully curated selection of pop-punk and alternative tracks.
-Players appreciate the integration of real YouTube links, allowing them to listen to songs while engaging in conversations, which enhances the immersive experience of reliving teenage years.
-Overall, the game's soundtrack not only evokes strong emotional connections but also introduces players to new music, making it a memorable aspect of the gameplay.
+The music in "Emily is Away Too" is a standout feature, effectively capturing the nostalgia of the mid-2000s through a carefully curated selection of pop-punk and alternative tracks.
+Players appreciate the integration of YouTube links that allow them to listen to songs while engaging in conversations, enhancing the immersive experience of reliving teenage years filled with music and online interactions.
+Overall, the soundtrack not only evokes strong emotional connections but also introduces players to new music, making it a significant aspect of the game's charm.

 “The music truly is what makes it for me.”